WGGI (AM)

-WGGI (990 kHz) is an American AM radio station, licensed to serve Somerset, Pennsylvania; the seat of country music for Somerset County.
+WGGI (990 kHz) is a AM country radio station in Somerset, Pennsylvania, United States.
 The station broadcasts with a maximum output power of 10,000 watts during the day and greatly reduces power to 100 watts at night, using a two-tower directional antenna system.
 The station is a simulcast of WFGI-FM in Johnstown, Pennsylvania.

 History

 Beginnings as WVSC

 The station signed on, as WVSC, on January 15, 1951, and was the first radio station located in Somerset County.
 Licensed to Somerset Broadcasting Co., the owners were T. H. Oppegard, President and General Manager, and Carl R. Lee, Sales Manager and Chief Engineer.
 Sportscaster Mike Patrick began his career at the station.
 The call sign stood for "We're the Voice of Somerset County".
 The station for many years programmed a full-service format of news, sports, and talk, much of it local.
-WVSC was also the longtime local voice of ABC News, including the legendary Paul Harvey.
-The station was joined by an FM sister station, WVSC-FM, on June 15, 1966.
+WVSC was also the longtime local voice of ABC News Radio, including Paul Harvey.
+The station was joined by an FM sister station, WVSC-FM 97.7, on June 15, 1966.

 Purchase by Ridge Communications

 On May 11, 1970, WVSC-AM-FM were purchased by Ridge Communications, headed by I. Richard Adams.
 It would be under Ridge Communications' ownership that WVSC would see its biggest growth.

 WVSC managed to survive an aggressive new AM competitor, WADJ, which came on the air in 1981.
 That same year, Ridge Communications decided to expand its coverage area by successfully applying for a license for a new AM station northwest of Somerset in Indiana County.
-However, Ridge was unable to raise the capital necessary to put the new WRID (which stood for RIDge Communications) AM 1520 in Homer City on the air, and the construction permit and license were sold to the newly formed Raymark Broadcasting, of Indiana.
+However, Ridge was unable to raise the capital necessary to put the new WRID (1520 AM) in Homer City on the air, and the construction permit and license were sold to the newly formed Raymark Broadcasting, of Indiana.
 That station is known today as WCCS, which coincidentally was the original call sign for competing station WOWQ, which had given up the WCCS call sign for WWZE.

-In the mid-1980s, WVSC, which had been a daytime-only station for many years, successfully petitioned the FCC for limited nighttime power.
+In the mid-1980s, WVSC, which had been a daytime-only station for many years, successfully petitioned the Federal Communications Commission (FCC) for limited nighttime power.
 WVSC began operating at 75 watts at night by the end of the decade.